 If you want an easy, efficient way to get started understanding your labor cost, check out Restaurant365’s Restaurant Labor Cost Calculator, a free tool to understand how much you spend on labor as a percentage of your sales.

-Restaurant365 incorporates smart scheduling software, restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that’s fully integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor, and bank.
+Restaurant365 incorporates smart scheduling software, accounting software, restaurant inventory management software, and restaurant operations software into an all-in-one, cloud-based platform that’s fully integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor, and bank.
 To learn more about optimizing your labor costs, read the e-book, Guide to Restaurant Labor Regulations and Wages.